sinnuthomas/sinnuthomas.github.io/index.md

 * Bayesian Optimization for Industrial Applications
 * Machine Learning

+## Opportunities <h2>
+* Summer Internship 2020
+  IIT Palakkad, has a summer internship program which aims at introducing undergraduate and postgraduate students to research so as to enthuse them, and to get them interested in a career in teaching and research.
+The program is for six-weeks and it combines hands-on research training with a variety of hardware and software analysis tools.

+## News <h2>

 You can use the [editor on GitHub](https://github.com/sinnuthomas/sinnuthomas.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown